TensorYue/Concrete-Crack-Segmentation/README.md

 Or in other word:

-**Is it possible to transfer the experience from a pattern onto another?**
+**Is it possible to transfer the experience from one pattern onto another?**

 Another training was conducted to train the Phase 1 Model with CRACK 500 subset and test it on CFD subset, the result wasn't very acceptable.